Batlow, New South Wales: Climate and Geography

 Batlow is located 94 km west of Canberra, though, by highway is approximately 225 km due to the Great Dividing Range between them.
 The nearest city is Wagga, whilst three towns: Tumut in the northeast; Adelong in the northwest; and Tumbarumba in the southwest, are within 40 km.

 The countryside around Batlow is a plateau of rolling hills, straddling 1,000 m in altitude.
 Being on the western edge of the Great Dividing Range, Batlow receives much of the precipitation that has not fallen farther west, an average of 1,222.3 mm per year; chiefly in winter, with August at 147.7 mm.
-Little or no precipitation is received from the Tasman Sea to the east, due to the large distances and the Great Dividing Range; instead, precipitation is mainly sourced from Northwest cloudbands and cold fronts originating in the west.
+Little or no precipitation is received from the Tasman Sea to the east, due to the large distances and the Great Dividing Range; instead, precipitation is mainly sourced from Northwest cloudbands and cold fronts originating in the west/southwest.
 The cold, often snowy winters, combined with the higher rainfall and good soils, make an excellent apple-growing climate.
 However, in 2006, Batlow experienced the most severe downturn in rainfall in New South Wales, receiving only 392 mm of rain that year.

-The Bago Plateau, to the south of Batlow, has a cool and very wet climate owing to its great elevation.
-Snow is frequent from June to September, and often falls heavily.
-The region is subject to prolonged cloud cover in winter.
+The Bago Plateau, to the south of Batlow, has a considerably cooler and wetter climate owing to its great elevation and exposure.
+Snow is frequent from June to September, with heavy falls that can last for more than a week at a time in shaded areas, and can even occur in the late spring to early summer period on rare occasions.
+The region is subject to heavy cloud cover in the winter months.

 Climate data are sourced from Pilot Hill, at an altitude of 1,128 m.